atalantus/WFC-Unity-Example/README.md

 ### The Algorithm

 **Note:**
-This implementation of the WFC-algorithm is not complete and it might resolve adjacent modules which edge types aren't actually fitting!
+This implementation of the WFC-algorithm is not complete and it might resolve adjacent modules which edge types aren't actually fitting when the given module set is not complete!
+(Note that the module set in this project is complete)
 Im still experimenting with this algorithm and currently developing a free Unity-tool for using WFC.

 If you have any further questions always feel free to hit me up on [twitter](https://twitter.com/atalanthus).